RockitBootcamp/Student-Resources/PDD/PresentingSolution/README.md

 - Hubway [http://hubwaydatachallenge.org/submission/56/](http://hubwaydatachallenge.org/submission/56/)

 ## Activity
->Keeping in mind the tips we just learned, we are now going to break into teams and analyze different types of presentations.
+Keeping in mind the tips we just learned, we are now going to break into teams and analyze different types of presentations.
 Then you will give a presentation to the rest of the class on your findings.
 - Look for:
 	- What is the structure?
 	- Is there an intro?
 	- Are there transitions?
+	- Does the audience know why they should care?
+	- Does the audience need more?
 	- etc.
 - Discuss what effective presenters demonstrated
 - Prepare a brief presentation to share with the class